To start, I'd like to say welcome to the site!

 We were an eclectic group of patrons: an Egyptian girl, who originally moved to Mexico for her boyfriend and decided to stick around after they split, a Mexican woman with her own small advertising agency, my Japanese roommate, who worked at a bank, an American friend who sold security systems throughout Latin America and was based in Mexico City, and myself, a Canadian who no one really knew what the fuck was doing exactly...

 Since about the mid-2000s or so, this South American nation began to skyrocket in popularity among tourists.
 What was once a no-go zone for travellers 10 short years before due to extreme rates of narco violence, terrorism and political instability, all of a sudden became a hotbed of drug and sex-craved backpackers.

-It wasn't long before word got out about the beautiful women and their alleged preference for foreign men.
+It wasn't long before word got out about girls from Colombia and their alleged preference for foreign men.

 Annnnd the rest is history.

 As late dictator Porfirio Diaz once said: "So far from God, so close to the United States."